-The Fitwel certification process is simple.
-First register a building on Fitwel’s Digital Scorecard.
-Once a building is registered, users can complete the scorecard and garner an immediate benchmark for the building.
-When the building is ready to be certified, users are asked to upload verification documents and submit for review.
-After a review is completed, a Fitwel rating is designated for the building.
-Note that during beta phase, only Fitwel Champions and Ambassadors have early access to Fitwel’s Digital Tool, prior to the full public launch.
+The Fitwel certification process is user-friendly and cost-efficient.
+First, register and benchmark a building on the Fitwel Portal.
+Once a building is registered, users can complete the Fitwel Scorecard and garner an immediate numerical score for the project.
+When the project is ready to be certified, users are asked to upload certification documents, and submit for review.
+Two independent certifiers review each project, providing a Review Report to the project team.
+After the review is complete, a Fitwel Star Rating is designated for the project.
+Note that during beta phase, only Fitwel Champions and Ambassadors have access to the Fitwel Portal.

-Fitwel uses a user-friendly, web-based scorecard to score and certify buildings.
-Participating companies use the web-based tool to assess their building, upload verification documents, and submit for certification.
+Fitwel uses a user-friendly, web-based interface to register, benchmark, and certify projects.
+Participating companies use the Fitwel Portal to assess their project, upload certification documents, and submit for certification.

-Each strategy within the scorecard is linked by scientific evidence to at least one of Fitwel’s seven Health Impact Categories:
+Each strategy within Fitwel is linked by scientific evidence to at least one of the seven Health Impact Categories:

-The Fitwel Scorecard measures health within 12 overarching sections that impact the design and operations of a site and building interior.
+The Fitwel Strategies measures health within 12 overarching sections that impact the design and operations of a site and building interior.

 Workplaces located in more walkable neighborhoods with nearby amenities and public transit access support greater opportunities for physical activity, social equity and foster positive impacts on community health.